The 2014 Original Growler: May 24-25, 2014 - Gunnison, Colorado

 All roads and trails used in the Original Growler are also open to the public and participants don’t have special preference out on the trail.
 Participants need to be prepared to encounter, yield to and be courteous to humans on foot, on horseback, on mountain bikes (not racing), on motorcycles, on ATV’s, in full-size vehicles, hovercraft, etc. Cattle may also be encountered while racing in the Original Growler.
 This is standard policy for events taking place on BLM public lands.

 The Original Growler course is an isolated, backcountry route that includes numerous sections located in steep and rugged terrain where participants may be hours from medical attention and/or evacuation in the event of a serious mishap.
-Western State College Mountain Rescue Team provides emergency services for the Original Growler.
+Western State Colorado University Mountain Rescue Team provides emergency services for the Original Growler.
 The long-distance nature of these races, both the Half and Full-Growler, emphasizes the importance of adequate preparation, physical fitness and sound decision-making on the part of each participant

 You will most likely get wet.
 The Original Growler is an all weather race.
 It poured rain in 2009 and the race went well, all things considered.
 Most of the soils are non-clay, decomposed granite.
 The race organization and/or the BLM may cancel the race do to weather but all riders need to be dressed appropriately and prepared for the conditions on race day.